pt-br/relay-mutation-guide/README.md

 **Explanation**: `mutationWithClientMutationId` is a helper to build mutations from the package `graphql-relay`.
 You don't need to know much more about this, you only need to know a few things:

-- It takes a name, as we used 'AddPhone'
+- It takes a name, as we used `AddPhone`
 - It takes inputFields;
 - It takes outPutFields;
 - It takes a mutation method (mutateAndGetPayload).